johncmerfeld/wayback/README.md

 This code should be pretty self-explanatory if you've been following the document up until now.
 One component that may look new is the `callback` parameter.
 This tells Scrapy which function to use when parsing the `Response` object it gets back after requesting the content of the links at finds inside the `story` elements.
 In this case, the spider is supposed to use a function called `parse_items()`, which we will define.
 We've actually used callback functions before; our `parse()` function in the Chapter 1 code was an example of a callback function.
 We just didn't have to supply it to the `Scrapy.Request` function because it is the default callback function that every spider will try to use.
 However, when using a `CrawlSpider`, there is a `parse()` function already defined, so we need to define ours with a different name.

 (*Note: One wrinkle with all of this that bears mentioning now -- the structures of these sites can and do change.
-You need to make sure that pages actually look the way your spider thinks they do throughout the time period you're trying to scrape*
+You need to make sure that pages actually look the way your spider thinks they do throughout the time period you're trying to scrape*)

 Let's put all of these changes together and see what our spider looks like.
 I've defined the `parse_items()` method already, but you should look at an article page to see where this `XPath` came from.
+The `DEPTH_LIMIT` parameter is just a safety mechanism to make sure the spider doesn't fetch a bunch of duplicate articles that are linked to from within stories.
 I'll also remove parts of the code that we no longer need:

 ```
 from datetime import datetime as dt